Life

 There are a million and one reasons someone might choose not to have a drink, and no matter what that reason is, it's none of your business.
 So don't ask.

-Making comments or simply just asking the question can put someone under a lot of pressure and can make them feel like they should be having a drink, when that couldn't be further from the truth.
+Making comments or simply just asking the question can put someone under a lot of pressure and can make them feel like they should be drinking, when that couldn't be further from the truth.

 The same goes for food, whether it's how little someone is eating (unless it's dangerously little), how much someone is eating or if they've decided to cut certain foods from their diet, it's not your place to make comments about it.